Coopydood/ultimate-macOS-KVM/README.md

 ## Disclaimer

 This is my way of giving back to the QEMU, KVM, and VFIO community.
-Please don't expect much as this is a passion-project and not a priority in my life.
+Please don't expect much as this is a passion project and not a priority in my life.

 - I'm not responsible for any time you waste using this project.
 - I'm not responsible if you make an oopsie whoopsie.
 - Do NOT run anything as ``sudo``.
-If you have an urge to then you need to break that habit _**asap.**_ None of my scripts require superuser privileges.
+If you have an urge to then you need to break that habit _**asap.**_ Most of my scripts do not require superuser privileges, however, the ones that do are clearly marked with a yellow ⚠️ next to the operation requiring such permissions.
 - Expect headaches.
 Some severe.
 - You need a LOT of patience.
 I mean it.
-Despite me trying to alleviate some of the hassle, you WILL run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Gotchas) that require trial and error out of my control.
+Despite me trying to alleviate some of the hassles, you WILL run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Gotchas) that require trial and error out of my control.
 - I'm by no means an expert on this stuff nor would I claim to be.
-- I've simply made *what I had to go through* **easier** for you.
+- I've simply made *what I had to go through **easier** for you*.
 Hopefully.
 - Yes, my Python is pretty bad.
 But if it works, it works.

 ## Legal

 This project contains a string of text known as an OS Key (OSK).

-Apple use this key to make it more difficult for non-Macintosh computers to run macOS, by requiring the key to be provided by the SMBIOS.
+Apple uses this key to make it more difficult for non-Macintosh computers to run macOS, by requiring the key to be provided by the SMBIOS.

 This OS key is widely available on the Internet and is no longer considered a "secret", and was even included in a [public court document](http://www.rcfp.org/sites/default/files/docs/20120105_202426_apple_sealing.pdf).

-Apple have attempted to classify the OSK as a trade secret, but have ultimately failed in doing so.
+Apple has attempted to classify the OSK as a trade secret but has ultimately failed in doing so.
 As a result, it is freely included within this project, as with [OSX-KVM](https://github.com/kholia/OSX-KVM).

 ## Credits & Greetz